Persuasion (1995 film): Filming

 In comparison to its adaptations of the 1970s and 1980s, the BBC provided increased funding for many of its productions in the 1990s.
 Persuasion consequently benefited, allowing it to frequently film on-location in places including Lyme Regis and Bath, and the south-eastern English countryside.
 Both Lyme and Bath are prominent locales in Austen's novel.
 Dear desired the opening sequence be on board a Royal Navy ship of the period, but the only authentic vessel available was Nelson's HMS Victory.
 It was dry-docked as part of a museum in Portsmouth, and filming was only possible during short periods when the vessel was closed to the public.
 The final shot, in which Anne and Wentworth gaze into the ocean, was taken from the 1984 historical film The Bounty.
 The film's low budget also resulted in one of the opening shots, depicting Admiral Croft's ship on the ocean, being taken from The Bounty.

+Music

+The soundtrack used Chopin's Prelude in B, Nocturne in B and Prelude in G, and two of JS Bach's Sarabandes, in D and in B from his French Suites, the former played by Susan Tomes, the Bach by Sams.
+Tomes recalled that she was hired after the film had been shot and edited to another pianist's version, whose recording could not be used because permission could not be obtained, so she was asked “to duplicate the other pianist's timing exactly”, which she found almost impossible to do.